-A trailing stop is a stop order.
-This refers to an order designed to allow traders to specify a maximum amount of loss without specifying a limit to the possible gain from a trade.
+A trailing stop is a stop order; it refers to an order designed to allow traders to specify a maximum amount of loss without specifying a limit to the possible gain from a trade.

 A similar order can be set on a Sell position where the stop falls as the market falls.
 The order will be triggered once the market rises to the last updated stop price.